 Plastic vs Wood Agricultural Bins

-A plastic ventilated bulk bin offers many improvements over wood:
+A plastic ventilated bulk bin for agriculture offers many improvements over wood:

 - Moisture Resistance